zeromonio/zeromon/README.md

 ### DigitalOcean

-With DigitalOcean, you should be able to SSH to your droplet as the `root` user directly using a password or SSH key, depending upon whether you selected a public key when deploying.
+With DigitalOcean, you should be able to SSH to your Droplet as the `root` user directly using a password or SSH key, depending upon whether you selected a public key when deploying.

 ## HTTPS/SSL _(optional)_